-Individual intelligence and personality instruments, administered by trained personnel, are also available through the Counseling Center.
-Test results are kept confidential and released to authorized personnel at the discretion of the Counseling Center personnel.
+Individual intelligence and personality inventories as well as personnel trained to administer such tools are available through the Counseling Center on a limited basis.
+Test results are confidential and released only to authorized personnel according to a written release signed by the client.